Alex313031/thorium/docs/BUILDING_WIN.md

 ## Build Thorium <a name="build"></a>

-Build Thorium, and the other things like [chromedriver](https://chromedriver.chromium.org/home) and [thorium_shell](https://github.com/Alex313031/thorium/tree/main/thorium_shell#readme) with Ninja using the command:
+Build Thorium (the "chrome" target), and the other things like [chromedriver](https://chromedriver.chromium.org/home) and [thorium_shell](https://github.com/Alex313031/thorium/tree/main/thorium_shell#readme) with Ninja using the command:

 ```shell
 autoninja -C out\thorium thorium chromedriver thorium_shell setup mini_installer -j8